 Providing safe, abundant drinking water to Missourians requires almost continuous infrastructure additions and improvements.
 Since the program's inception, the Drinking Water State Revolving Fund (SRF) has been one of Missouri's primary funding sources for making investments in communities and the future of our state.
-The Drinking Water SRF, managed by the Missouri Department of Natural Resources' Financial Assistance Center, makes low-interest loans to local communities to help them meet their drinking water needs.
+The Drinking Water SRF, managed by the Missouri Department of Natural Resources' Financial Assistance Center, on behalf of the Safe Drinking Water Commission (SDWC), makes low-interest loans to communities to help them meet their drinking water needs.
 The Department is committed to protecting Missouri's water resources that are so important to public health and its economy.

-This report details the activities undertaken to reach the goals and objectives set forth in the Intended Use Plans developed for 2018.
-It also describes progress made toward long and short term program goals, the sources (e.g., federal grants) and uses (e.g. loans) of all funds, financial status of the Drinking Water SRF program, and compliance with federal Drinking Water SRF requirements.
+This report details the activities undertaken to reach the goals and objectives set forth in the Intended Use Plans developed for 2019.
+It also describes progress made toward long and short term program goals, the sources and uses of all funds, financial status of the Drinking Water SRF program, and compliance with federal requirements.